 On this day in 1935 The National Negro Congress (NNC) formed at Howard University with the goal of fighting for Black liberation.
 NNC was the culmination of the Communist Party’s Depression-era effort to unite black and white workers in the fight for racial justice.
 They were opposed to war, fascism, and discrimination, especially racial discrimination.

 In keeping with their Popular Front orientation, the Communists in attendance did not attempt to hide their affiliation but consciously deferred to non-Communist delegates.
 Despite lingering suspicion of Communist involvement, NNC delegates were able to agree on a broad program emphasizing the rights of African Americans to fair employment and housing, union membership and educational opportunities, an end to police brutality and lynching.
 Over the next few years, local NNC chapters in Harlem, Chicago, and elsewhere became locations for broad-based community activism against racial discrimination.

 The Nazi-Soviet Pact of 1939 signaled the beginning of the end for the NNC.
 The Communist Party’s shift away from the Popular Front alienated non-Communist NNC affiliates and their constituents around the country.
 A. Philip Randolph resigned in protest in 1940 and was succeeded by John P. Davis.
 The Cold War further undermined support for the Communist Party in black communities and crippled the NNC as a movement.

-February 14, 1817 is also beleived to possibly be the birthday of Frederick Douglass, abolitionist and orator.
-Born into slavery as Frederick Baile Douglass was able to purchased his freedom in 1845 and went on to become the greatest abolitionist of his time.
+February 14, 1817 is also believed to possibly be the birthday of Frederick Douglass, abolitionist and orator.
+Born into slavery as Frederick Baile Douglass was able to purchase his freedom in 1845 and went on to become a social reformer, abolitionist, orator, writer, and statesman.